loopstick/CCA_Mechatronics_Spring2020/README.md

 - **Homework:**
 	  - Motorize your contraption!
+      - **Build a simple drawing machine.** or _modify/develop/improve/**finish** your mechanical contraption_
+			  - The only requirement is that it is somehow motorized and that it leaves a mark on a piece of paper.
+You may use Arduino if you wish, but you are not required to.
+Your drawing may be as complex or as simple as you wish.
 		- Take a short video of your Motorized Mechanical Contraption (MMC) and upload it to your Github repository

 ### Week 4: Monday, February 11, 2019
+- Drawing Machine or MMC progress report
 - Lecture
   - ARDUINO Introduction
 - Lab